 The EY global policy on client and engagement acceptance sets out principles for member firms to determine whether to accept a new client or a new engagement, or to continue with an existing client or engagement.
-These principles are fundamental to maintaining quality, managing risk, protecting EY people and meeting regulatory requirements.
 The objectives of the policy are to:

-- Establish a rigorous process for evaluating risk and making decisions to accept or continue clients or engagements - Meet applicable independence requirements - Identify and deal appropriately with any conflicts of interest - Identify and decline clients or engagements that pose excessive risk - Require consultation with designated professionals to identify additional risk management procedures for specific high-risk - Comply with legal, regulatory and professional requirements
+- Establish a rigorous process for evaluating risk and making decisions to accept or continue clients or engagements - Meet applicable independence requirements - Identify and deal appropriately with any conflicts of interest - Identify and decline clients or engagements that pose excessive risk - Require consultation with designated professionals to identify additional risk management procedures for specific high-risk factors - Comply with legal, regulatory and professional requirements

 In addition, the EY global policy on conflicts of interest defines global standards for addressing categories of potential conflicts of interest and a process for identifying them.
 It also includes provisions for managing potential conflicts of interest as quickly and efficiently as possible, using appropriate safeguards.
-Such safeguards may include obtaining client consent to act for another party where a conflict of interest may exist, establishing separate engagement teams to act for two or more parties, implementing appropriate separations between engagement teams or declining an engagement to avoid an identified conflict.